DavisLaboratory/PySingscore/README.rst

     up = sigs[sigs['upDown'] == 'up']
     down = sigs[sigs['upDown'] == 'down']

-and get a list of ids
+and get a list of ids.
+Alternatively, a path to the up and/or down signatures may be supplied.
+The target file should be a text file, with each identifier on a new line and with no headings or other characters.
 ::

     up = list(up['EntrezID'])